pyTooling/pyTooling/doc/Common/CallByRef.rst

 function parameter handover.
 The callee gets enabled to return out-parameters for simple types like :py:class:`bool` and :py:class:`int` to the caller.

+.. contents:: Table of Contents
+   :local:
+   :depth: 2

+By implementing a wrapper-class :py:class:`~pyTooling.CallByRef.CallByRefParam`, any type's value can be passed by-reference.
+In addition, standard types like :py:class:`int` or :py:class:`bool` can be handled by derived wrapper-classes.

 .. admonition:: Python Background

    Python does not allow a user to distinguish between *call-by-value* and *call-by-reference* parameter passing.
 Python's standard types are passed by-value to a function or method.
    Instances of a class are passed by-reference (pointer) to a function or method.

-By implementing a wrapper-class :py:class:`~pyTooling.CallByRef.CallByRefParam`, any type's value can be passed by-reference.
-In addition, standard types like :py:class:`int` or :py:class:`bool` can be handled by derived wrapper-classes.

 .. rubric:: Inheritance diagram: